rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

 # EZ-FortiOS-API-Fortigate-Automator
+By Rene Cardona www.rcitnet.com
 A Fortigate FortiOS API Automation-Script.
 Easy to use! - Automate bulk configs in seconds reading excel files.

 Very simple yet powerful!
+It uses FortiOS API to perform the instructions over HTTPS.
+Make sure your fortigate interface is admin enabled over https.
 #
+First you need to generate an API token for your appliance.
+On your fortigate create an API Admin once configured it will generate a token and display it save it, you will need it for this automator to work.

+#
 1- Setup Environment

-On this git download the file :modules-install.sh Allow this to run on your linux box:
+Download all files in this git then execute :modules-install.sh Allow this to run on your linux box:
  #
    chmod 755 modules-install.sh